lfernando2091/nx-pdf-template-editor-ui/README.md

 }
 ```

-- `variables`: You can define your global variables here with default variables, you can easily overwrite them at runtime.
+- `variables`: You can define your global variables here with default values; you can easily overwrite them at runtime.

-- `document`: You can add some document settings or metadata like author, title and document margins.
+- `document`: You can add some document settings or metadata like author, title, and document margins.

-- `content`: Here you can add your PDF content like paragraphs, text, images and so on.
+- `content`: Here you can add your PDF content like paragraphs, text, images, and so on.

 ## UI Editor

-You can use the UI Editor for easily modify your JSON Template.
+You can use the UI Editor for easily modifying your JSON Template.
 You can edit or generate new templates.

 ![Image 3](./docs/assets/img3.png "Editor")

 ## Render Template with module

-Once you defined your template you can use the Kotlin/ Java module for rendering your PDF, you can pass new values for your variables and add an external data source.
+Once you've defined your template, you can use the Kotlin/Java module for rendering your PDF.
+You can pass new values for your variables and add an external data source.

 ![Image 2](./docs/assets/img2.png "Render")